‘How To Train Your Dragon: The Hidden World’ Review

 Solid trilogies have proven to be difficult to deliver through history of film as many like for example The Godfather, Sam Raimi’s Spider-Man and Star Wars thrice certainly have tried.
-Dreamworks’ How To Train Your Dragon: The Hidden World is the closure to the trilogy about a young man (Hiccup) and a dragon (Toothless), expanding the story this time for an adventure to find a safe haven for all dragons to live peacefully in.
+Dreamworks’ How To Train Your Dragon: The Hidden World, directed and written by Dean DeBlois, is the closure to the trilogy about a young man (Hiccup) and a dragon (Toothless), expanding the story this time for an adventure to find a safe haven for all dragons to live peacefully in.
 The film manages to conclude the series in fairly fashionable way, closer to Christopher Nolan’s Batman and The Lord Of The Rings rather than to those previously mentioned.

 With each three films the level of animation has stepped up immensely from the previous one.
 There’s a name that you might miss in the credits who probably had the most to do with this: Roger Deakins.
 It’s likely thanks to him that on top of the great character designs, the setting looks even better and more vibrant.
 Everything in this viking world feels alive, moving and detailed so make sure your eyes are on the screen whenever the dragons take flight.
 Jay Baruchel as Hiccup continues to be an incredible asset in the vocal booth just like Craig Ferguson as Gobber is as well.
 Baruchel brought a distinctive and an emotive voice to a film series that didn’t even need a superb voice acting to be good.
 The last 30 minutes of this is the payoff that any trilogy or franchise deserves by being so heartfelt, tear-jerking and in line with everything that happened before.
 The story clearly mirrors the premise of the first film where the dragons were hunted just to be hunted.